matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ### `sentry`

 Use this option to enable sentry integration.
-Provide the DSN assigned to you by sentry with the `dsn` setting and specify the environment in the `environment` field.
+Provide the DSN assigned to you by sentry with the `dsn` setting.

+ An optional `environment` field can be used to specify an environment.
 This allows for log maintenance based on different environments, ensuring better organization and analysis..

 NOTE: While attempts are made to ensure that the logs don't contain any sensitive information, this cannot be guaranteed.
 By enabling